It all starts with buying a building lot.

-It is important to know what is permitted or restricted in each area before you build new structures or renovate or modify existing buildings.
-It is within a municipality’s rights to require landowners to remove structures that do not conform to zoning requirements.
+It is essential to know what is permitted or restricted in each area before you build new structures or renovate or modify existing buildings.
+It is within a municipality’s right to require landowners to remove structures that do not conform to zoning requirements.

-2. Is nearby property zoned for non-residential use?
+2. Is the nearby property zoned for non-residential use?

 If it is, you may have factories or other businesses as neighbors in the future.

-3. Is nearby property zoned for multi-family residences?
+3. Is the nearby property zoned for multi-family residences?

 If it is, you may have apartments or duplexes being built in your area.
-If you want to build a multi-family residence, then be sure the land zoning allows this.
+If you want to construct a multi-family residence, then be sure the land zoning allows this.

 4. Is this a historic district?

 If it is, check what restrictions or control you have over making changes to the home.
 Homes in historic districts may need committee approval of any exterior changes.

 5. Is the area more prone to crime?

 Your local police department can help you determine which areas are safer to live in.